Kerala Idiyappam

 Instructions

-1. Boil some water
+1. Boil some water in a pot.

-7. Put some coconut as base in Idiyappam stand (steamer)
+7. Place some grated coconut at the base of each plate in the Idiyappam stand or steamer.

-9. Do the same for all the plate
+9. Repeat the process for all plates.

-10. Steam the appam for 10 minutes
+10. Steam the Idiyappams for about 10 minutes, or until fully cooked.

 Did you make this recipe?